DOC-Package/QFiND.jl/README.md

 $$

 where $`\omega_k,g_k \in ℝ \backslash \{0\}`$.
-The code allows for the estimation of frequencies and coefficients in the system plus bosonic bath model.
+The code allows for the estimation of frequencies and coefficients in the system plus bath model.

 ## Installation